 - The applicant will test the functionality of the attachment message service: Indicate if your company acts as a software supplier and wishes to test the function for submitting attachments to declarations via direct message exchange in its software.
 If the customers of software suppliers use the attachment message service, this function will not need to be tested.
 Instead, it should be ensured that this function is available in the software.

 Declarations for which the authorisation for message exchange is applied:

 Find out which declaration-specific messages your company will test and submit via direct message exchange.

 If the service is not available due to a disruption, contact Customs Business Information.

 Your company has decided to apply for message exchange with Customs

-- Decide if your company will apply to become a message declarant of Customs (you will generate and transmit the messages) or whether you will use a service provider in the direct message exchange (the service provider will generate and transmit the messages on behalf of another company).
+- Decide whether you will apply to become a message declarant of Customs (you will generate and transmit the messages) or whether you will use a service provider for direct message exchange (the service provider will generate and transmit the messages on behalf of another company).

 - Read the Introduction to message exchange with Finnish Customs.

 In your own environment, you shall implement services that enable the use of the web-based direct message exchange services provided by Customs

 - The technical guidebook contains instructions for connecting your system with Customs’ direct message exchange web service.